pavantejaswivelivela/pavantejaswivelivela/readme.md

 ## Introduction
 Hi, I’m @pavantejaswivelivela.
-I graduated with a PhD degree in Mechanical Engineering from McGill University.
-My work is focused on developing an ideation system to produce Multifunctional Bio-inspired Design (MBID).
+I graduated with a Ph.D. in Mechanical Engineering from McGill University.
+My work is focused on developing a **structured ideation framework** to design **early-stage bio-inspired multifunctional technologies**.
 I work at the intersection of Bioinspiration, Material Science, Industrial Design, Mechanical Engineering, and Machine Learning.
 I hold a Master of Science (Laurea Magistrale) in Design & Engineering from the Politecnico di Milano, Italy, and a Bachelor in Mechanical Engineering from Koneru Lakshmaiah College of Engineering (KL deemed to be University), India.